Holiday Closure Notice:

 Megan Henderson is an experienced Clinical Psychologist passionate about embracing life’s challenges as opportunities for change and growth.

-Megan Henderson is an endorsed Clinical Psychologist registered with the Australian Health Practitioner Regulation Agency and a Board-Approved Supervisor.
+Megan is an endorsed Clinical Psychologist registered with the Australian Health Practitioner Regulation Agency and a Board-Approved Supervisor.

 Megan completed her undergraduate and postgraduate studies at La Trobe University in Bundoora, graduating with a Bachelor of Behavioural Science, a Postgraduate Diploma in Psychology, and a Doctorate in Clinical Psychology.